yehia67/documentation/contribution/0.1/style-guide.md

 2. Commit your changes

     ```bash
-    git commit -v -a -m "<Describe the changes you made>"
+    git commit -m "<Describe the changes you made>"
     ```

     :::info: